lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

    relevant domain expertise, resilience, and coachability?
 2. **Problem and market**: Is the problem real and painful enough for a large enough group of people to support a significant business?
-3. **Early traction**: Is there any evidence — even small signals — that real customers care?
+3. **Early traction**: Is there any evidence, even small signals, that real customers care?
    (Paid pilots, waitlist sign-ups, letters of intent, early revenue.)

 Your AI Company Blueprint, when complete, should address all three of these dimensions.